- Purchase the complete Expat Arrivals Russia Guide (PDF)

 - CON: Lack of public transport outside the cities

-►Take a look at Moving to Russia page for a general overview of expat life in Russia.
+►Take a look at the Moving to Russia page for a general overview of expat life in Russia.

 'Moscow’s metro system is hugely reliable.
 I do not need to own a car.
 For the price of a chocolate bar I can get anywhere in Moscow.'
 Read more about expat life in Russia in an interview with Northern Lad.